Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

 3. Trains and Buses

-Trains and buses are some of the most affordable transportation options, making them the go-to modes of transport for those who know how to travel full time.
+Trains and buses are some of the most affordable transportation options, making them the go-to mode for those who can travel full time.

 4. Sea Travel